OUR EVIDENCE

 Sleep deprivation and prefrontal function: Harrison Y, Horne JA.
 The impact of sleep deprivation on decision making.
 Journal of Sleep Research.
 2000.
 Evidence grade: Strong.
 Innovative thinking and flexible decision-making are preferentially impaired before rote task performance degrades, meaning high performers lose their highest-value cognitive functions first.

 Working memory limits: Cowan N. The magical number 4 in short-term memory: a reconsideration of mental storage capacity.
 Behavioral and Brain Sciences.
-2001.
+2001;24:87-185.
+Cowan N. The Magical Mystery Four: how is working memory capacity limited, and why?
+Current Directions in Psychological Science.
+2010;19(1):51-57.
 (PMC4673075).
 Evidence grade: Strong.
 Working memory capacity is limited to approximately four chunks of information in active processing simultaneously.
-This is the clinical justification for the Limit CLEAR applied to the Avalanche DRAIN.
+This is the clinical justification for Limit applied to Avalanche.

-Mental rehearsal and prefrontal preparation: (PMC7709374).
-Evidence grade: Moderate-Strong.
+Mental rehearsal and prefrontal preparation: Gabbott B, et al. BJS Open.
+2020.
+PMCID: PMC7709374 Evidence grade: Moderate-Strong.
 Mental simulation activates the same neural circuits as physical execution, supporting its use in HOPE architecture as a pre-loading mechanism.

 Psychological Flexibility